Zachary Bennett

 About

-Bennett’s current book project, Contested Currents: Rivers and the Remaking of Early America, surveys the environmental and social transformation of colonial New England from the perspective of the region's many waterways.
-Contested Currents reframes the English conquest of the Northeast as primarily fought over control of waterpower.
-Bennett's work has appeared in the New England Quarterly and Early American Studies.
-His next long-term research endeavor is a narrative history of the Anglo-Wabanaki Wars of the seventeenth and eighteenth centuries.
+Bennett’s book project, Contested Currents: Rivers and the Remaking of New England, surveys the transformation of the Northeast from the perspective of the region's many waterways.
+Contested Currents reframes English conquest as a struggle primarily waged to control the region's waterpower.
+Bennett's work has appeared in several academic journals, with his article "Canoes of Great Swiftness" winning the John M. Murrin Prize from Early American Studies.
+His next research project is a general overview of the Anglo-Wabanaki Wars of the seventeenth and eighteenth centuries.

 He teaches courses at Norwich on colonial North America, the Age of Revolutions, Native Americans, and the African Diaspora.